Pêche à la mouche sur le Léguer CopiePêche à la mouche sur le Léguer

 ©Pêche à la mouche sur le Léguer |Eric Hamon Aappma Argoat Gl2017

-I catch my first fishin the pond of Poulloguer
+Catching my first fishin the Poulloguer pond

 I catch my first fish

-Ready for the discovery
+Ready for discovery

 From flax growing to ecotourism

-We learn that this pond, created by man in the XIIIth century, was used for retting flax before turning the mill wheel.
-Today, an ecotourism project combines a stopover lodge set up in the mill, a 1.5 km discovery trail and cultural facilities on 9,000 m², in the open air.
-Enough to enjoy it in complete safety!
-Finally, we join the group that has formed near the green theater, around the animator.
+We learn that this pond, created by man in the 13th century, was used for retting flax before turning the mill wheel.
+Today, an ecotourism project combines a gîte in the mill, a 1.5 km discovery trail and 9,000 m² of open-air cultural facilities.
+So much to enjoy in complete safety!
+Finally, we rejoin the group that has gathered near the Théâtre de Verdure, around the guide.

-Dis mom, what is spearfishing?
+Tell me, Mum, what is spearfishing?

 Listening and learning